Patient Privacy

 Electronic Transactions: The first provision of the law for administrative simplification, issued in October 2000, adopts and requires the use of specific standards for electronic transactions and code sets used in the electronic transmittal of health care information.

-DHSS Division of Healthcare Services (DHCS), as the administrator of the state's Medicaid program, is affected by HIPAA mandates regarding electronic data transmission.
+DOH Division of Healthcare Services (HCS), as the administrator of the state's Medicaid program, is affected by HIPAA mandates regarding electronic data transmission.
 These HIPAA electronic transaction mandates may also affect health care providers who use Medicaid, Medicare or other third party insurers as a source of funding for client services.
-Please refer to the Electronic Transactions section of this site for more information regarding DHCS and the transaction extension deadline.

 Privacy: The second regulation deals with the privacy, handling, disclosure and protection of health information.
 The regulation protects health information that 1) identifies an individual and 2) is maintained or exchanged electronically, orally or in paper format.
 The regulations also specify basic rights for individuals with respect to their individually identifiable health information.